Consider the following identical pieces of poetry:

 Readers can find Lombardo’s translation of the Iliad online through the Poetry Foundation, and Chapman’s in the Library of Old Authors.
 Readers can find a copy of the Homeric Versions at the Leaving Years.

-J. RANSEL ROMINE IV is an undergraduate at Temple University, studying History and Spanish.
+JENNIFER ROMINE is an undergraduate at Temple University, studying History and Spanish.
 Fae enjoys modernism, critical theory, Beethoven, and peanut butter sandwiches.
 Fae worked as an editor at Danse Macabre, an online literary magazine now defunct.